(Disclosure: Some of the links below may be affiliate links)

-I am not going to tell you which budget you should use.
+I am not telling you which budget you should use.
 But if you are struggling with your finances.
 I encourage you to start tracking your expenses and reviewing them month after month.
-Then, if this is not enough to improve them, you can set yourself a budget and try to stick with it.
+Then, if this is not enough to improve them, you can set a budget and try to stick with it.

 Over the years, people will improve the way they budget.
 For instance, I started with a strict budget that was close to a zero-based budget.
-And then, I moved towards only tracking my expenses and relying on my savings rate only.
+And then, I moved towards only tracking my expenses and relying on my savings rate.

 Now, if you have a budget, you will probably need a way to write it down.
 You should keep it simple.
 You probably do not need to pay for any budgeting app.
 For most people, a simple Google or Excel sheets will suffice.
 And for many people, a paper budget is more than enough!

 If you are in a couple, you may want to pay special attention to your finances as a couple.

 What do you think about these ways to budget?
 Do you have a budget?

 Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!Download The FREE e-book

 - 27 Great Money-Saving Tips from The Best Finance Bloggers

 - 10 Simple Tips to Find Cheap Kindle Ebooks in 2023

 - 11 Awesome Tips to Save Money on Your Wedding